rjvillan/RSV_exe_children_ago_2025/README.md

    * "Vacunados totales (menores => 6 y <= 12 meses) unicos":[new vaccinated agents between 6 and 12 months for each simulated day]

 # Excel files
-The Excel files contain a summary of the obtained results for all the strategies simulated, separated into children younger than a year old, "Summary_results_strategies_younger_than_1.xlsx" and children 0-5 months old, "Summary_results_strategies_0_5.xlsx".
+The Excel files contain a summary of the obtained results for all the strategies simulated, separated into children younger than a year old, "Summary_results_strategies_younger_than_1.xlsx", and children 0-5 months old, "Summary_results_strategies_0_5.xlsx".

+Furthermore, there is a third Excel sheet entitled “Ordered_4_metrics.xlsx” in which the strategies are ordered according to the metrics “Hospitalizations avoided,” “NNI,” and “Burden per immunized.”
+This sheet allows for a comprehensive review of the results obtained, enabling informed decision-making regarding the most effective strategies.